gschmutz/iot-vehicle-tracking-demo/README.md

 ## Demo 7 - Materialize Driver Information ("static information")

-In this part of the demo, we are integrating the `driver` information from the Dispatching system into a Kafka topic, so it is available for enrichments of data streams.
+In this part of the workshop, we are integrating the `driver` information from the Dispatching system into a Kafka topic, so it is available for enrichments of data streams.

-, which we created and populated in the [Preparation](0-Preparation.md) section.

 ![Alt Image Text](./images/use-case-step-7.png "Demo 1 - KsqlDB")

+We will use the Kafka Connect [JDBC Source Connector](https://www.confluent.io/hub/confluentinc/kafka-connect-jdbc) for periodically retrieving the data from the database table and publish it to the Kafka topic `logisticsdb_driver`.
+The connector is pre-installed as part of the dataplatform.

+Instead of configuring the connector through the REST API, as we have seen before with the MQTT connector, we will use the ksqlDB integration with the [CREATE CONNECTOR](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/create-connector/) command.

-First let's register the Kafka topic `logisticsdb_driver`.
+First let's create the Kafka topic `logisticsdb_driver`.

 ```bash
 docker exec -it kafka-1 kafka-topics --zookeeper zookeeper-1:2181 --create --topic logisticsdb_driver --partitions 8 --replication-factor 3 --config cleanup.policy=compact --config segment.ms=100 --config delete.retention.ms=100 --config min.cleanable.dirty.ratio=0.001
 ```

+Now in the ksqlDB shell configure the following settings

 ``` sql
 set 'commit.interval.ms'='5000';